- Solicitors For Business

-Only relatively recently (April 2015) has employment law changed to provide parental leave to intended parents.
+Employment law provides parental leave to intended parents.
 Not all employers are familiar with surrogacy arrangements, and our award-winning employment law team can advise you on your legal rights to time off and assist you in the event of problems.
 Our employment solicitors can also advise on your future rights to flexible working.

 There are very few reported cases of surrogates wishing to keep the child at birth, or of intended parents changing their mind and refusing to take over care of the child.
 In the event of a dispute, the court will have to adjudicate on who should care for the child and whether the child will see or spend time with the other adults involved.